 A highway was constructed through the property decades later, so this pretty Victorian was demolished in that process.
 Luckily my grandmother Jessie Simpson kept several photographs of it, which made this portrait possible.

-Highlight ~ I gave framed reproducions of the finished painting to my dad and aunt for Christmas in 1987, which was fortuitous as a few short months later, my father passed away from heart disease.
+Highlight ~ I gave prints of the finished painting to my dad and aunt for Christmas in 1987, which was fortuitous as a few short month later, my father passed away from heart disease.

 THE NORTH SIDE'S GONZAGA PREP AND GONZAGA UNIVERSITY (FR.
 JOSEPH CATALDO S.J.'S JESUIT RENOWNED HIGH SCHOOL AND JESUIT UNIVERSITY)